 - Proof of purpose of visit:

-- Thai Soft Power: Proof of confirmation to attend the activity or a letter of appointment from a hospital or medical centre.
+- Thai Soft Power: Proof of confirmation to attend the activity or a letter of appointment from a hospital or medical center.

 - Applicants must be at least 20 years old.